 Alfalfa is in the pea family.
 It is a flowering plant (angiosperm) and is a dicot (eudicot) in one of the largest and most important plant family, the pea family, which includes numerous important crops and many ecologically important species.

-Alfalfa growth produces a typical stem with trifoliate leaves and branches that originate in the axils of these leaves.
+Alfalfa growth produces a typical stem with alternate, trifoliate leaves and branches that originate in the axils of these leaves.
 However, this growth only lasts a year in most of the (temperate) habitats where the plant grows, habitats where winter cold kills most of the above ground plant.
 Alfalfa’s existence as a perennial depends upon what is known as a ‘crown’, which is a section of the stem close to the ground surface.
 This structure produces adventitious buds that provide for growth after most of the above ground portion of the plant dies in the winter.
 Under agricultural conditions the crown also allows the plant to re-sprout after nearly all of the above ground portion of the plant has been harvested.
 Harvesting often occurs up to six times over the growing season.

 Sex and reproduction

 Alfalfa is a typical flowering plant that has bisexual flowers that require pollination in order to set seed.
 Flowers are ‘irregular’, meaning that they are not radial symmetrical like a rose or buttercup.
 Irregular flowers are typical of the pea family.
 The anthers and pistil are under tension between a pair of petals that form the ‘keel’ of the flower.
-To effect pollination an insect must land on the keel in such a way to triggers a rapid movement of the stamens to ‘slap’ the underside of the visitor. (see the “Alfalfa Pollen Explosion” video).
+To effect pollination an insect must land on the keel in such a way to trigger a rapid movement of the stamens to ‘slap’ the underside of the visitor. (see the “Alfalfa Pollen Explosion” video).
 Honeybees are poor pollinators of alfalfa, they visit to obtain nectar but don’t trigger the movement of the stamens, perhaps because they don’t like being slapped by the anthers.
 If successfully pollinated, corkscrew fruits develop with small seeds.

 Matter and energy

-Alfalfa is a photosynthetic autotroph which uses the C3 photosynthetic pathway.
+Alfalfa is a photosynthetic autotroph which uses the C 3 photosynthetic pathway.
 Like many of the pea family alfalfa houses Rhizobium bacteria in nodules on its roots.
 The Rhizobium bacteria provide a source of nitrogen to the plant, but also represent a sizable drain on photosynthate because substantial amounts are needed to ‘feed’ the bacteria.